arturo-source/arturo-source.github.io/content/posts/what-are-frontend-and-backend.en.md

 ---
-title: "What Are Frontend and Backend?"
+title: "What are Frontend and Backend?"
 description: "Differences between frontend and backend, how to choose the best one, and how to work with them."
 summary: "Differences between frontend and backend, how to choose the best one, and how to work with them."
 date: 2023-11-12T16:40:48+01:00